Skip to main content

 It’s one of a few brands that sells chocolate-covered nuts and fruit, and sugar-free dark chocolate, and all its products are raw and vegan.

-Pacari's chocolate are all palm oil and soy free, which the company says is an important “way of disassociating us from deforestation of the Amazon rainforest”.
+Paccari's chocolate are all organic, and free from palm oil and soya, which the company says is an important “way of disassociating us from deforestation of the Amazon rainforest”.

 VEGO